+'''

 @since Ptolemy II 3.1

+'''

-Adding an @since tag to a new class is optional, we usually update these tags programmatically when we do a release.
+Adding an @since tag to a new class is optional, we usually update these tags by running a script when we do a release.
 However, authors should be aware of their meaning.
 Note that the @since tag can also be used when a method is added to an existing class, which will help users notice new features in older code.

-• @Pt.ProposedRating

-@Pt.AcceptedRating Code rating tags, discussed below.
+- @Pt.ProposedRating - @Pt.AcceptedRating Code rating tags, discussed below.